 Why doesn’t Messi get many red cards?

-Lionel Messi isn’t a player who’s prone to picking up red cards, and this is down to a number of factors present in his game that help him avoid getting in the referee’s bad books.
+Lionel Messi isn’t a player who’s prone to picking up red cards in soccer games, and this is down to a number of factors present in his game that help him avoid getting in the referee’s bad books.

 Here are some of those things: